 If you followed the steps at the beginning of the article, Plank should be active on your desktop.
 However, it won’t show up on a reboot.
 To fix this, open the Startup Applications menu in the settings manager.
 From there, look for Plank in your list of applications (they’re sorted alphabetically).

 Now if you restart your desktop session, you won’t have to manually start the dock up.

-As you can see, regardless of the desktop, all of them resemble macOS to a fairly high degree.
+As you can see, regardless of the desktop, you can get a close approximation of the macOS desktop.

-Unlike Unity, it’s the menu bar that’s a little different.
+Here, everything looks good, although the menu bar is a little different.

-The icon theme in Plasma doesn’t fit quite as well, but it makes a good Mac impression nonetheless.
+The icon theme in Plasma doesn’t fit quite as well, but it makes a good Mac-like experience, nonetheless.

 Arguably, it’s the Cinnamon desktop that comes closest to the macOS feel.